rydepier/Arduino-Joystick-Weather-Clock/README.md

 # Arduino-Joystick-Weather-Clock

 This project was updated in Feb.
-2017 to incluse a Humidity Sensor.
+2017 to include a Humidity Sensor.

 This clock has 21 screens selected using a joystick.
 Everything from weather forecast to moon phase on OLED screen.
 The project requires an Arduino Mega, a real time clock (DS1307), a pressure sensor (BMP180), a Humidity Sensor (DHT 11), an active buzzer, an SD Card and a joystick with switch.
 Data is shown on 22 screens, selected using the joystick and an Anlo Clock, Digital Clock, Alarm and Timer are included.